robsann/LimaCharlieEDRTelemetry/procedure.md

                 1. Notice that we have a **Match** and the **D&R engine** tells you exactly what it matched on.
             3. Scroll back up and click **Save Rule** and give it the name **LSASS Accessed** and be sure it is enabled.

-## Step 11: Let’s Be Bad Again, Now with Detections!
+## Step 11: Let’s Detect the Attack
 1. Return to your **Sliver server console**, back into your **C2 session**, and **rerun our same procdump command** from the beginning of this post.
     1. If at some point your **C2 session dies**, just **relaunch your malware** with the steps in **Step 7**.
 2. **After rerunning the procdump command**, go to the **Detections** tab on the **LimaCharlie** main left-side menu: